 From the stunning Norfolk Coast, to discovering the stories and drama behind magnificent houses.
 Wander around their gardens or enjoy a walk in the countryside.
-Don't miss a visit to Blickling, Felbrigg, Oxburgh and Sheringham Park, which are awash with colour at this time of year.
+Don't miss a visit to Blickling, Felbrigg, Oxburgh and Sheringham Park at this time of year.

 Horsey Windpump is currently undergoing phase one of an exciting and ambitious three phase restoration project that will see her restored to full operational order.
 Keep up to date with the latest news and updates from the project here.

 The River Bure runs through the Blickling Estate, however our work doesn't stop there.
 It's vital we work with our partners on a landscape scale to ensure we care for this rare habitat.
 With you support we can create an environment that's rich in wildlife and accessible for you to enjoy for years to come.